Crekpozer/Medieval-Survivors/README.md

 - Animação de sprites

 ## Licença
 Este projeto está sob a licença MIT.
-Veja o arquivo LICENSE para mais detalhes.